 Figure 7: Courtyard with illustrative landscaping

-Figure 8: Community Room Terrace is on the southside
+Figure 8: Hillview Community Center project Task Force – Community Room Terrace is on the southside

 Thank god “we” made this progress.
 It’s looking more promising than I had dared to hope.
-Thank you Hillview Task Force members and chairperson Claudia Coleman.
+Thank you Hillview Community Center project Task Force members and chairperson Claudia Coleman.